helix-coupler/resources/README.md

 4. The source of the bond is called a cation (`alice.`) and the target is called an anion (`bob.`).

-5. Further, `covalence` flag determines whether the bond is 'secure' or 'unsecure'.
+5. Further, `covalence` flag determines whether the bond is 'secure' or 'unsecure' (i.e. when the bond is in fact a link).
+To reiterate,

 - a bond between alice and bob is insecure when it is uni-directional and requires only alice's approval, or a
-- a bond between alice and bob is secure it is mutual, bi-directional and requires both alice's and bob's approval.
+- a bond between alice and bob is secure when it is mutual, bi-directional and requires both alice's and bob's approval.

 #### Hooks & Rules